Priscasantos/Tom-Hengl-Course/R-training/README.md

 -   [Modeling with spatial and spatiatemporal data in R](#modeling-with-spatial-and-spatiatemporal-data-in-r)
     -   [Standard ML steps](#standard-ml-steps)
-    -   [Extrapolation and over-fitting problems](#extrapolation-and-over-fitting-problems)
+    -   [Extrapolation and over-fitting problems of ML methods](#extrapolation-and-over-fitting-problems-of-ml-methods)
     -   [Spatial interpolation using ML and buffer distances to points](#spatial-interpolation-using-ml-and-buffer-distances-to-points)
     -   [Spatial interpolation using ML and geographical distances to